DevExpress/DevExtreme.AspNet.Data/docs/using-ci-builds.md

 # Using CI Builds

 You can download automated build artifacts [here](https://github.com/DevExpress/DevExtreme.AspNet.Data/actions/workflows/ci.yml?query=branch%3Amaster).
-Please note that you need to be signed into GitHub.
+Please note that you need to be signed in to GitHub.

 - Click the most recent successful workflow run result.
 - At the bottom of the opened page, download the `release-packages` archive.